samueltenka/FuncRegex/README.md

 I think this is pretty cool.

-**Summary**
+**Summary (including points not mentioned elsewhere)**

 Program features include:
 * Parser-generation
-* Embedding of functions into language-specifications
+* Embedding of functions into language-specifications => beautiful specifications
-* Allowance of recursion in language-specifications
+* Allowance of recursion in language-specifications => powerful grammars

 Potential improvements include:
 * Richer set of syntax-function interactions
     * Lazy evaluation of arguments, e.g. for "if"-type syntaxes.
-    * Allow functions to modify which possibilities parser considers first
+    * Allow functions to modify which possibilities parser considers first. => this begins to get into natural language processing... :)
 * Bootstrap implementation of language-specification language :)